 An individual with a clavicle fracture may experience one or more common symptoms, including:

 Clavicle fractures will often heal successfully without surgical treatment.
-It’s vital to support the bones correctly during healing with nonsurgical methods.
+It is vital to properly support the bones during healing via conservative methods.
 Each technique will involve a proper treatment plan from your doctor.

 Nonsurgical Treatment